tdpetrou/pandas_cub/README.md

 ## The answer is in pandas_cub_final

-The `pandas_cub_final` directory contains the completed `__init__.py` file that contains the code that passes all the tests.
+The `pandas_cub_final` directory contains the completed `__init__.py` file with the code that passes all the tests.
 Only look at this file after you have attempted to complete the section on your own.

 ## Manually test in a Jupyter Notebook